- About us

 We also have responsibility for a number of state-wide services including:

-We have an aeromedical retrieval service which transports patients to hospital via helicopter or fixed wing aircraft, a road accident response service and a major trauma retrieval service managed by our Emergency Department and Intensive Care Unit.
+The PAH Emergency Department supports patient admission via the statewide aeromedical retrieval service which transports patients to hospital via helicopter or fixed wing aircraft.
+Additionally, a road accident response service and a major trauma retrieval service is managed by our Emergency Department and Intensive Care Unit.

 The Princess Alexandra Hospital is a major medical research precinct, hosting, Australia’s most advanced medical research facility, the Translational Research Institute (TRI) as well as a new Clinical Research Facility for the discoveries made at TRI to be trialled in a safe clinical environment.